 - Bend at the knees and lean slightly forward into the oncoming water.
 Your pole/stick is directly in front of you.
 Think of a sumo wrestler trying to keep their centre of gravity as low as possible.
 The goal is the same – not to be pushed backwards.

 - In your tripod/bent knee stance, proceed to slowly shuffle across the river.
-Make things easier by crossing at a slight angle heading downstream rather than straight across, as this will mean you are moving with the current rather than fighting against it.
+Make things easier by crossing at a slight angle heading downstream (whilst still facing upstream) rather than straight across, as this will mean you are moving with the current rather than fighting against it.

-- If the crossing is difficult and you are hiking in a group, party members can take turns at positioning themselves downstream so that in case of a fall, they are better able to offer immediate assistance in the form of a rope, hiking pole or long, sturdy stick.
+- Each member can cross solo (see above), with others from the party taking turns at positioning themselves downstream so that in case of a fall, they are better able to offer immediate assistance in the form of a rope, hiking pole or long, sturdy stick.

 In the event that you fall and are swept away by the current:

-- Position yourself so that you are floating on your back with your feet facing downstream.
+If the current is extremely swift and reaching shore isn’t an immediate option, position yourself so that you are floating on your back with your feet facing downstream.
 If collisions with river obstacles occur, better your feet than your head taking the brunt of the impact.

-- The second school of thought maintains that you should immediately release your pack, thereby making it easier to actively swim to the shore at the first feasible opportunity.
-The disadvantage to this method is that depending on the nature of the river and terrain, you may not be able to retrieve your pack, which subsequently could prove vital to your chances of survival.
+- The second school of thought maintains that you should release your pack, thereby making it easier to actively swim to the shore at the first feasible opportunity.
+The disadvantage to this method is that depending on the character of the river and terrain, you may not be able to retrieve your pack, which subsequently could prove vital to your chances of survival.

-If your pack has been jettisoned, good luck searching!
+If your pack has been jettisoned………….good luck searching!
 If you are solo and your search proves fruitless, depending on the prevailing conditions and how far away you are from civilization, you may need to build a fire in order to warm yourself and dry the clothes you are wearing.